 - Cruise the Black Hills: The pioneers must have felt the same excitement around every bend – in the Black Hills you’ll experience more per mile than almost any place in the nation.
 This landscape of thrilling extremes is perfect for spring cruising with plenty of routes leading you through a promised land dotted with incredible views.

 Plan your trip around these outdoor recreation events to make the most of the season:

 - National Park Week – Can you believe it's all yours?
 Rapid City is blessed to have multiple national parks and monuments that are open all year round.
-Spring brings a real bonus: The National Park Service’s Fee Free Weekends to celebrate the opening of the National Parks are April 15-16 & 22-23, 2017.
+Spring brings a real bonus: The National Park Service's Fee Free Day to celebrate National Park Week is April 20, 2019.
 Enjoy access to America's Best Idea without spending a penny!
 There’s no arguing with free admission to Badlands National Park and Jewel Cave National Monument to celebrate the opening weekend of National Park Week.

 Spring is also a prime time to visit seasonal attractions on opening day, offering exciting opportunities fit for any age.

 - Hop aboard the 1880 Train: Travel by vintage rail and steam power your way to a memorable trip through the Black Hills on the 1880 Train.
 With departures beginning for the season May 2018, you’re up for a good old time, with Wild West shootouts, magic shows and special events ahead.
 Give Mom a scenic adventure this year – the Mother’s Day Express runs on May 13th complete with treats, entertainment and a shopping trip.